derRiesenOtter/bachelor/docs/thesis/introduction.typ

 XGBoost (eXtreme Gradient Boosting) is a powerful and widely used @ml algorithm based on the concept of gradient boosted decision trees.
-Boosting models build an ensemble by sequentially adding many weak learners where each new learner is trained to correct the errors made the by the previous learners.
+Boosting models build an ensemble by sequentially adding many weak learners where each new learner is trained to correct the errors made by the previous learners.
-It has several features that set it apart from other boosting implementations.
-It incorporates regularization to prevent overfitting and improve generalization.
+It has several features that set it apart from other boosting implementations: It incorporates regularization to prevent overfitting and improve generalization.
 It can automatically handle missing values and is able to work in parallel.
 It employs tree pruning via a post-pruning process that starts with deep trees and removes branches that do not contribute to